 Challenge #4: Subjection to implicit biases

-We already know that poor quality data can lead to poor results generated through Machine Learning, statistical modelling, and visualisation.
+We already know that poor quality data can lead to poor results generated through Machine Learning, statistical modelling, and incorrect visualisation.
 But what about missing data?

 With clear, accurate results provided in a clear and distinguished format, bias can be successfully removed from interpretations to encourage a collaborative approach to incident modelling and response.